 |Classic Pima Oxford in Blue on the left, and the James Bond Favorite Racing Green British Brushed Cotton Tattersall on the right.
 Mercer Shirts are famous for their collar roll....|

-There was one reader of TDP who was so exasperated there had not yet been a post on Mercer shirts..
+There was one reader who was so exasperated there had not yet been a post on Mercer shirts..
 He had been "euphorically happy with Mercer shirts for years", and viewed the world somehow not right until these "real deal" shirts graced these virtual pages.

 He loved the 100% cotton, with its thread count and non-non-iron feel.
 He loved the pure, classic cut.